Close Button

 What Is An Eligible Production?

 Eligible productions are productions created for commercial exploitation, which are not in an excluded genre, or for which financial support would be contrary to public policy.
-The production must also have received an OFTTC or OPSTC certificate to be eligible for the OCASE tax credit.
+There are different requirements for an eligible production depending on when the qualifying corporation commenced animation or visual effects activities on a production:

 What Activities Are Eligible?